 During subsequent trips to Syria, Ward was embedded with rebel leaders in Idlib and reported throughout the country.
-In her first "60 Minutes" report last year, Ward and her team braved sniper-fire and aerial bombardments in the ancient city of Aleppo in one of the first reports to examine the growth of Islamic extremism within the opposition.
+In her first "60 Minutes" report in 2012, Ward and her team braved sniper-fire and aerial bombardments in the ancient city of Aleppo to deliver one of the first reports to examine the growth of Islamic extremism within the opposition.
 In October 2014, Ward returned to Syria undercover to interview two Western jihadis - a young American man and a former Dutch soldier - about their paths to radicalism.
 She was the first journalist to sit down with an American fighter inside Syria.

-Her unrivaled coverage of Syria has earned Ward several prestigious honors, including two Emmy Awards, an Alfred I. duPont-Columbia Silver Baton, a George Foster Peabody Award, and honors from the Radio and Television Correspondents' Association.
+Ward's unrivaled coverage of Syria has earned her several prestigious honors, including two Emmy Awards, an Alfred I. duPont-Columbia Silver Baton, a George Foster Peabody Award, and honors from the Radio and Television Correspondents' Association.

 Prior to joining CBS News, Ward was an ABC News Correspondent, based in Beijing and Moscow, and a correspondent for FOX News Channel, working out of Beirut and Baghdad.
 Ward graduated from Yale University with distinction and speaks six languages.
 She is also the recipient of an honorary doctor of letters degree from Middlebury College.